nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Set the URL of the Imaginary service to send image previews to.

-Also requires the
- - ``OC\Preview\Imaginary``
-provider to be enabled in the 'enabledPreviewProviders' array, to create previews for these mimetypes: bmp, x-bitmap, png, jpeg, gif, heic, heif, svg+xml, tiff, webp and illustrator.
+Also requires the ``OC\Preview\Imaginary`` provider to be enabled in the 'enabledPreviewProviders' array to create previews for these mimetypes: bmp, x-bitmap, png, jpeg, gif, heic, heif, svg+xml, tiff, webp and illustrator.

-If you want Imaginary to also create preview images from PDF Documents, you have to add
+If you want Imaginary to also create preview images from PDF Documents, you have to add ``OC\Preview\ImaginaryPDF`` provider as well.
- - ``OC\Preview\ImaginaryPDF``
-provider as well.

 See https://github.com/h2non/imaginary